murkl/arch-os/docs/DOCS.md

 ### Configuration

-This configuration will be set during Arch OS Core Installation:
+This configuration will be set during Instarcher Core Installation:

 - Bootloader timeout is set to `0`
 - User is added to group `wheel` to use `sudo`